jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 {% twitter https://twitter.com/EdLatimore/status/1456741448943116288 %}

 Don't try to force-fit explanation of actions to your expectations.
-Take a detached view of what people are doing and then consider what the most likely motivation is for that action and most likely outcome.
+Take a detached view of what people are doing and then consider the most likely motivation for that action and most likely outcome.
 Don't be afraid to face an ugly truth if you arrive at it.

 An unfortunate condition of many people is that they would rather turn a blind eye to the truth if the truth makes them uncomfortable or defies a dearly held view of the world.

 If someone's actions are confusing but antagonistic towards you, [accept that they mean you harm](/when-someone-hates-you-for-no-reason/) and deal with it.
-When it comes to threats to your personal safety or reputation, better to assume and be wrong than to be right and do nothing out of fear of appearing presumptuous.&nbsp;
+When it comes to threats to your safety or reputation, better to assume and be wrong than to be right and do nothing out of fear of appearing presumptuous.&nbsp;

-It may be hard to accept that a person means your harm (physical, mental, social, etc.), but street smart people don't ignore the writing on the wall.
+It may be hard to accept that a person means your harm (physical, mental, social, etc.), but street-smart people don't ignore the writing on the wall.
 They act on their reads of a situation, even if they don't like what it means.

 You don't want to be fooled.
 You don't want to be naive.
 So you need to look at people with fresh eyes.
 And if you don't like what you see, you can't be afraid to confront it and do what's necessary to protect yourself.&nbsp;